 Artist Lina Dib’s, Sounds of Tomorrow – The Oracle Tree, is a beautiful and majestic pine tree located in a prominent spot within phase one of Houston’s Exploration Green Conservancy.
-Currently on view, around the tree is a bench that offers park goers somewhere to sit and enjoy the brilliant surroundings of the island in the center of the lake.
+Currently on view, around the tree are benches that offer park goers somewhere to sit and enjoy the brilliant surroundings of the island in the center of the lake.
 Though Exploration Green Conservancy is relatively new, it is already home to hundreds of birds including ducks, egrets and more.

 Dib’s installation highlights the multi-faceted possibilities of public art and is revolutionary in its multi-sensory capacity, engaging audiences and inviting them to experience the sights and sounds of the Exploration Green Conservancy in a new and exciting way.